 What Can a DUI Lawyer in Atlanta Do to Help?

 If you’re charged with DUI, you will be arrested.
 If you can post bail, you’ll be released within a day or two.
-You’ll get your one phone call.
-That call should be to an experienced Atlanta DUI lawyer.
+You’ll get your phone call.
+That call should be to a trusted attorney.